 I would like to use my own materials.
 Is this possible?

 It is perfectly normal to have some (or all) the materials you want in your new piece of furniture.
 If you are sentimentally fond of inherited objects, fabrics, handles or you simply own some or all the timber necessary to complete a one-off piece of furniture, I will be delighted to make it happen for you.

 Do you offer a warranty?

 I do indeed.
-From the moment you buy any of my products you will automatically have a five year warranty which you can download below.
+From the moment you purchase any of my products you will automatically have a five year warranty which you will receive with your item.

 Once the piece has gone under inspection to establish the origin of the issue, we will discuss your options.
 Please E-mail me at firstname.lastname@example.org to start a conversation.

-I endeavour to deliver and install all my products myself, for my piece of mind as well as yours, but in the case that this is not necessary (i.e. small items) or possible (i.e. international clients) then be reassured that the item you have purchased will be appropriately packaged.
+I endeavour to deliver and install all my products myself, for my piece of mind as well as yours, but in the case that this is not necessary (i.e. small items) or possible (i.e. international clients) then be reassured that the item you have purchased will be appropriately packaged and fully insured.

 Once the full fee has been received and a delivery date has been agreed, the item(s) will be ready to start their journey to you and to their chosen space.

 For purchases over £900 I will not charge delivery (UK only).